 WiFi is also free and works great.

-So what isn’t free?
 As I said, if you need locks for the lockers you will need to pay 10 ILS for a lock.
 If you need to do laundry, there are laundry machines on the rooftop, which charge money.
 Also, if you forget to bring a beach towel, you can purchase one for 15 ILS and keep it.

 The staff were very friendly and always there.
 There are a lot of staff members in the hostel and they were all very friendly.
 Some even told us “good morning” when they passed by us on the staircase.
-When we did check-in the staff member at the reception was very nice, explained everything we needed to know about the hostel and also answered all of our questions, including which bus leads to the airport.
+When we did check-in the staff member at the reception was very nice, explained everything we needed to know about the hostel, and also answered all of our questions, including which bus leads to the airport.

 Because we stayed in the hostel during Shabbat, we decided to join the hostel’s Shabbat dinner.
 It costs 50 ILS per person, which is a great price for the amount of quality food you get.
-At the beginning of the dinner you get a short explanation about what Shabbat is and about the different Shabbat prayers and rituals.
-Then you begin the Shabbat feast, which in Abraham Hostel is mainly vegetarian, and get to know the fellow travellers who also came for the Shabbat dinner.
+At the beginning of the dinner, you get a short explanation about what Shabbat is and about the different Shabbat prayers and rituals.
+Then you begin the Shabbat feast, which in Abraham Hostel is mainly vegetarian, and get to know the fellow travelers who also came for the Shabbat dinner.

 So… Abraham Hostel Tel Aviv was great.
 I’m not sure if it’s better than the Abraham Hostel in Jerusalem like some people say, but it doesn’t really matter.
 The bottom line is – STOP WORKING, START TRAVELLING!

 Review written on June 2019.
 My stay in Abraham Hostel Tel Aviv was part of a personal trip and was not sponsored by Abraham Hostels or any organization.

 Think this post is useful or helpful?
 Don’t forget to like, share and leave a comment 🙂